m43/svg-latte/README.md

 echo "Download done."
 ```

-The folder structure of the downloaded dataset should be like:
+The folder structure of the downloaded dataset should be like this:

 ```
 path/to/argoverse_data_root